jscs-dev/node-jscs/README.md

 Type: `Object`

-Values: `beforeOpeningRoundBrace` and `beforeOpeningCurlyBrace` as child properties.
+Values: `"beforeOpeningRoundBrace"` and `"beforeOpeningCurlyBrace"` as child properties.
 Child properties must be set to `true`.

 #### Example